Bamimore-Tomi/harpertransport/README.md

-# hasuratransport
+# harpertransport
-Bus Station management portal powered by Hasura
+Bus Station management portal powered by HarperDB

 #How to run
 * Clone the repository